 The channel has an expectation of growth of 4.6 billion email users worldwide by the year 2025.
 There’s a huge opportunity to integrate this into your marketing strategy and reap the benefits of this growth.

-When Google eventually phases out the practice of third-party cookie gathering, first-party data will become key for marketers to use in their marketing activities if they wish to continue identifying and segmenting audiences.
+When Google eventually phases out the practice of third-party cookie gathering, first-party will become key for marketers to use in their marketing activities if they wish to continue identifying and segmenting audiences.
 The time to build a first-party data strategy is now; the easiest way to do that is through email marketing campaigns.
 Here are a few unique ideas to incorporate into your next email campaign:

 - Incentivize data exchanges: Motivating users to provide their details by using incentives in your email campaigns will allow you to collect a vast source of first-party data that creates, builds and maintains accurate user profiles.
 Examples include offering unique discounts, exclusive offers, or early access to product releases to entice users to exchange their data.
 Research has found that 76% of consumers are more inclined to exchange their data with businesses for superior experiences, offers, and products.

 - Introduce gamification into emails: Gamification is a relevant new concept to be integrated into email campaigns, but the idea may incite users to partake as it is a unique approach, in comparison, to an upfront registration email.
 Gamification includes interactive content within the emails that ensures long-term customer engagement.
 Examples include using interactive quizzes, spin-to-win-wheels, and scratch-and-win promotions.

 - Don’t forget about personalization: Personalization plays a vital role in email marketing, with 45% of people surveyed willing to share their data if they get a more intuitive and personalized user experience.
-Drawing first-party data directly from the source will help your business create more personalized customer experiences for your target audience.
+Drawing data directly from the source will help your business create more personalized customer experiences for your target audience.